 As of the census of 2000, there were 205 people, 96 households, and 52 families residing in the town.
 The population density was 314.2 people per square mile (121.8/km²).
 There were 102 housing units at an average density of 156.3 per square mile (60.6/km²).

-Best Option Restoration in Boulder is committed to serving you and your loved ones no matter the disaster.
+Best Option Restoration of Boulder is committed to serving you and your loved ones no matter the disaster.
 Our team is chalked with experience, knowledge, and the equipment necessary to make sure your home is left restored.

 PROUDLY SERVING THESE FINE TOWNS AND THE SURROUNDING COMMUNITIES